Patients planning to have their child at St. Luke's may choose to deliver at either

 Equipped with an operating room that can perform C-sections 24 hours a day, we aim for a safe and speedy delivery.
 Since 1957, approximately 59,000 babies have been born in our hospital.

-St. Luke's Birth Clinic was opened in June 2010, focusing on natural delivery guided by an obstetric nurse.
+St. Luke's Birth Clinic was opened in June 2010, focusing on natural delivery guided by a midwife.
 For expecting mothers wishing to minimize medical intervention, this facility was designed to facilitate delivery as naturally as possible.

 In keeping with this philosophy, C-sections and anesthesia is not used for deliveries at the Birth Clinic.
 Following the Christian spirit of love, we hope that mother, child, and family find their natural strength and build upon it together.
 We offer free consultation to help our patients find the delivery facility that's right for them.